Advice for Students

 The key element of most applications is the statement of purpose.
 In this document, you explain why you are applying for the fellowship or scholarship and why you think that you are a viable candidate.
 The statement is especially difficult because it must be strictly concise while telling a story about your intellectual development, describing your agenda, and making a case for why you fit the requirements for the award.
 Expect to write several drafts of the statement, and have other readers critique the statement, especially the Director of Fellowships and Scholarships.

 Some fellowships require interviews.
-In some cases, the interviews will be conducted over the phone or on skype, and in other cases, the interviews will be conducted in person.
+In some cases, the interviews will be conducted over the phone or remotely, and in other cases, the interviews will be conducted in person.
 Making it to the interview stage in any fellowship competition is a major achievement.
 It can also be the most stressful part of the application process.
-Fellowship interviews showcase your ability to engage with other highly intelligent people on matters of significant import, and they are often the deciding factor in a committee's final selection of fellowship recipients.
+Fellowship interviews showcase your ability to engage with other highly intelligent people on matters of significant import, and they are often the deciding factor in a committee’s final selection of fellowship recipients.
 During an interview, you may be asked about the history or mission of the award for which you are applying, you will be asked about yourself and your study plans, you could be asked about current events, particularly the issues and events related to a country in which you plan to study.
 For the interview, dress formally, shake hands, and make eye contact.
 The best interviews are conversations with energy and enthusiasm on both sides, not interrogations.
 The Director of Fellowships and Scholarships will arrange a mock interview to help you prepare.

 Bear in mind that each research and fellowship opportunity has its own identity and set of ideal qualifications.
 Your job as an applicant is to convince the selection committee that your personal qualities, interests, and goals genuinely match the opportunity for which you are applying.